M7OCM/890/README.md

 Note, the name tag font is upper case only and limited in special characters.

+Scanning speed improvements equate to around 16 ch/s or about 999 ch/m - not too shabby considering how slow stock is.

 Chirp Next compatible only with Reppad's python module loaded (see files).
-This enables AM, FM, LSB and USB and scan lists to be saved plus proper 8.33kHz channels (no 8.33kHz step).
+This enables AM, FM, LSB and USB and scan lists to be saved/amended, plus proper 8.33kHz channels (no 8.33kHz step).
 Note, the border color is hardcoded so won't change if fettled with in Chirp.

-This project started as a personal project - I'm not a developer more a radio user, but have experience with ui design and development on small oled screens.
+This all started as a personal project - I'm not a developer more a radio user, but have experience with ui design and development on small oled screens.
 I decided to concentrate on light and dark contrast themes rather than continue with stock.
 Acceptable legibility at most light levels in light theme mode.

 All versions are updated with OEFW/OEFWCOM fixes, but not all features are implemented (ie no spectrum band presets).
 My revisions are focussed on ui.

-v2.0.0 will only be updated to fix bugs/original issues.
+Plan. v2.0.0 will (for the time being) only be updated to fix bugs/original issues.
 I see this project as a finshed example of a much improved firmware containing the best features (IMO), currently developed to date of release.
 I hope to start working on a totally new 890 design in 2024.

 The firmware is community based and features numerous improvements: an enhanced menu, frequency band/modulation expansion, 1of11's 'AM Fix' ported/modded for 890, scan resume, preset channels, 8 scan lists and full colour spectrum to name a few.